SHARE

 Tip 3: Always, Always Use Parchment Paper!

 I can't stress this enough.
-Lining your baking sheet with parchment makes things seamless and avoids your cookies from browning too quickly and sticking to the pan.
+Lining your baking sheet with parchment makes things seamless and prevents your cookies from browning too quickly and sticking to the pan.

 Tip 4: Add in the Flour in batches.